By popular demand, the scheduled HERO Challenges for 2022 will form part of their own championship which will NOT count for the HERO Cup.

-These three events will form part of a separate HERO Challenge Championship which will NOT count for the HERO Cup and crews can enter this with a view to progressing through the ladder to tackle one of our more difficult events in the future.
+Crews can enter this with a view to progressing up the ladder to tackle one of our more difficult events in the future.
 Competitors who are masters are NOT eligible for championship points.

 The winning driver and navigator of the HERO Challenge Championship will receive a £250 Voucher which can be used off any future entry or purchase on the HERO Store.
 The overall second-placed driver and navigator will be awarded with a £100 voucher and third place will receive a £50 voucher.